 - Runny Nose

 If you believe you may already have the flu, it is important to get tested asap.
-Our Rapid Molecular Flu Test typically returns results in 15 minutes or less.
+Our Rapid Flu Test typically returns results in 15 minutes or less.
 If tested soon enough, our medical providers can prescribe medications that may help prevent flu complications or shorten the severity and duration of the flu.

 Benefits of the Flu Shot Vaccine